When I was very young, I remembered seeing monks on the road. I wondered about them. What were these people?

 It was those questions and answers sessions that Bhante explained many aspects of Dhamma to me, and showed the true Path so difficult to meet and find.

-It was one of those afternoon while I was walking down the hill, the thought arose in me that I felt as if the questions on Dhamma that I had at that time was cleared.
+It was one of those afternoon while I was walking down the hill, the thought arose in me that I felt as if the questions on Dhamma that I had at that time were cleared.

 My life would be very different (most likely for the worse) if I had not met Bhante Hye.
 He changed my life.

 Bhante spoke directly, and to the point.
-He was not afraid to point out those contradictions of the day against what was said in the earliest Sutta-Vinaya.
+He was not afraid to point out those contradictions of the day against what were said in the earliest Sutta-Vinaya.
 Integrity was never sacrificed for popularity.

 I remembered he told me that some of his early years were wasted because he followed some wrong teachings.
 And by revealing his mistakes, he hoped others would not fall into the same trap.
 I considered myself to be one of the very lucky ones as I was able to avoid those traps right from the start.

 Just like a great classical music, there is a theme that Bhante keeps reminding, that is the earliest Sutta and Vinaya (for the fully ordained) are the best guides for our spiritual journey.
 The words of the Buddha are so important simply because the Buddha is the greatest spiritual teacher.
 There is no other teachers that can be compared to our Samma Sambuddha.

 Another thematic variation we keep hearing from Bhante concerns the importance of Right View.
 And the best source for Right View is the investigation and contemplation of the earliest Suttas.
 Thereafter, the other path’s factors will follow and slowly mature into completeness towards its ultimate goal, enlightenment.